dipterix/restbatch/README.md

 The `modules` list contains R [plumber](https://www.rplumber.io/) scripts that provide different web entry points.
 The default entry points are `task`, `validate`, and `info`.
 Those module files will be mounted with `plumber::pr_mount`.
 You can always insert new entry points/modules to the service by including `plumber` files.

-* `task`: a `plumber` module that receives, creates, schedules, executes, collects, queries, and removes tasks
+* `task`: a `plumber` module that receives, schedules, executes, collects, queries, and removes tasks
 * `validate`: a `plumber` module that provides authentication filters (middle-layers) and some server-level operations (shutdown etc.)
 * `info`: currently serialize task results as `JSON` formats that can be viewed or downloaded from website